kpuc/FrequencyWeave/README.md

 ## Changes

+### v0.11

+Added two new weaves.
+We generate the basic weave and one of the round-robin weaves, and round-robin distinct tabs from both those results.
+This allows us to satisfy our desire to read early the low frequency domains intermingled with the homogenious frequency, or read early the high frequency domains without so much monotony.

 ### v0.10

 Disabled version 3 of the homogenized method; it was supposed to slightly bias the frequency of larger buckets to the left, but it doesn't work well.